1. Home

 Nicky Bullets (@nbrosef) reported from Vancouver, British Columbia

 @BuddJacket @BigNasty6oh4 @BigNasty6oh4 This.
 You just play them off each other and watch them beg for your service like the corporate bloodsuckers they are.
-Telus all day for TV never had complaints about their internet and I okay poker online.
-Just watch the upselling.
+Telus all day for TV 📺 be never had complaints about your internet just watch the upselling.
 Bloodsuckers all of them so.

 Telus Issues Reports